Bucin Meaning In Bahasa

 Bokap is an informal word in the Indonesian language, and it means father.
 You will hear this word being spoken a lot in daily conversation, especially in Jakarta.

-You will never find this word in formal writing, so don't use it if you're going to write formal writing in Bahasa Indonesia.
+You will never find this word in formal writing, so don't use it if you're going to write a formal writing in bahasa Indonesia.

 How to Pronounce Bokap